 READ MORE: How to Add Dietary Fiber to a Dog's Diet

 Dogs and cats require omega-6 and omega-3 fatty acids in the diet because they cannot produce these essential fatty acids on their own.
 Many foods add these nutrients, in the form of DHA, or docosahexaenoic acid, and EPA, or eicosapentaenoic acid.
 Sometimes, these fatty acids are in the form of fish oil.
 Today's Veterinary Practice journal cautions against supplementing with fatty acids without discussing a full health history with your animal's vet.
 This is because supplementing with omega-6 or omega-3 fatty acids can have adverse effects, particularly if the patient is already overweight (because fatty acids add fat to the diet) or has other adverse medical conditions.

-Many pet foods claim to be "complete and balanced" or "100 percent nutritious."
+Many packaged foods claim to be "complete and balanced" or "100 percent nutritious."
 This can lead people to think that food is all their pet needs.
-If a pet food says this, it must meet specific government standards.
+If a pet food says this, it must meet specific government standards for percent daily value of nutrition.
 These foods will have a Nutritional Adequacy Statement," often in small print on the back or side of the package.
 These statements are in 3 recognized formats that give information about the life stages the nutrition is optimized for and whether it's for a dog or cat.